Skip to main content

 • NODEPROFILE: Replace with the Node Profile you want to roll back to.

-When you perform a rollback, your active status.nodeProfile is set to the desired configuration.
+When you perform a rollback, CKS sets your active status.nodeProfile to the desired configuration.
 Any new Nodes delivered to your Node Pool boot into the rolled-back configuration, and existing Nodes in your cluster may require a reconfigure reboot to pick up the configuration.
-See the section above for more details.
+See Stage Node Pool configurations for more details.

 The nodeConfigurationRevisions is subject to garbage collection.
-For any given Node Pool, at most 5 inactive configurations are tracked and available for rollback.
-If there are 6 or more inactive configurations, CKS removes them starting from the oldest.
+For any given Node Pool, CKS tracks at most 5 inactive configurations and makes them available for rollback.
+If 6 or more inactive configurations exist, CKS removes them starting from the oldest.

 Manually update ncore image